 - Classroom Communication Skills for International TFs focuses on a full range of oral communication skills with particular emphasis on oral English comprehensibility and accuracy, teaching and communication skills.
 (View course flyer)

 - Enhancing Fluency: Speaking and Listening for International TFs targets fluency, vocabulary, and listening strategies for students who need extra support.

 - Clarity and Coherence for International TFs provides practice with written and oral strategies to improve English grammar, fluency, and coherence.

 - Public Speaking for Teachers and Scholars explores important elements of structure and delivery and provides a forum for practice and feedback.

 - Speak Up!
 Pronunciation for International TFs is a hands-on, interactive seminar where students assess their own pronunciation and practice strategies to improve comprehensibility.

 The Bok Center provides individual consultations for international faculty, graduate students, and scholars who want to improve their teaching, speaking, or presentation skills.

-Undergraduate Culture and Communication Consultants are hired and trained by the Professional Communication Program for International Teachers and Scholars to give international graduate students an undergraduate perspective on issues related to teaching and academic life at Harvard.
+Culture and Communication Consultants are hired and trained so they can give international graduate students an undergraduate perspective on issues related to teaching and academic life at Harvard.
 They work as course assistants in Bok Seminars to give feedback on both teaching and language skills and are also available for one-on-one discussion, teaching, and language practice.